anne-urai/lab_wiki/MeetingTemplate.md

 - ...

 ## Template to fill out during meeting
-_Ideally, we'll both take notes during our meeting.
-Please send them to me (as a reply to your original email) afterwards, so we're on the same page - and to fight any forgetfulness on my part!_

 ### Check-in
 How are you doing?
 Anything happening to bring up?